Matidza/Matidza/README.md

 I'm selt-taught and aspiring full-stack developer, committed to creating a track record in designing and implementing robust and scalable software solutions.Focusing on mastering the intricacies of server-side development, I am dedicated to gaining expertise in databases, server architecture, API integration, and well-rounded data structures and algorithms knowledge.
 <br/><br/>

-🔭 I'm currently working on:<br> A Web-App designed for students at <br>North West University.
-This platform streamlines access to essential information, such as exam timetables, Grade tracking, lecturers contact info etc, without the need to navigate through the entire university website.
-The goal is to enhance the student experience by providing quick and easy access to crucial academic details.<br><br>👯 I’m looking to collaborate on:<br>Web development projects, particularly those that involve Flask, Python, and front-end design.<br><br>🤝 I’m looking for help with:<br>Optimizing user authentication and database management for web applications.<br><br>🌱 I’m currently learning:<br>Advanced web development techniques, including front-end frameworks like Bootstrap, CSS and HTML, back-end technologies like Django, Postgre SQL, Python data structures and algorithms (DSA), and API development.<br><br>💬 Ask me about:<br>Web development, Python programming, and how to integrate multiple databases into a single application.<br><br>
+---

+### 🔭 I'm currently working on:
+A **Django PostgreSQL website** that allows parents to apply for school admissions for their children from the comfort of their homes—available for any school in South Africa.
+The platform aims to simplify and streamline the admission process.

+### 💡 Recent Project:
+I recently completed a **student-focused Web-App** for **North West University**.
+This app provides quick access to essential academic information, such as exam timetables, grade tracking, and lecturer contact details, all without navigating the entire university website.

+### 👯 I’m looking to collaborate on:
+Web development projects, particularly those involving **Flask**, **Python**, and **front-end design**.

+### 🤝 I’m looking for help with:
+Optimizing **user authentication** and **database management** for web applications.

+### 🌱 I’m currently learning:
+Advanced web development techniques, including:
+- **Front-end:** Bootstrap, CSS, and HTML
+- **Back-end:** Django, PostgreSQL
+- **Python DSA** (Data Structures and Algorithms)
+- **API development**

+### 💬 Ask me about:
+- Web development & Python programming
+- Integrating multiple databases in a single application
+- Building **student management platforms**

+---

+This updated version reflects your new project while keeping the structure engaging and professional!
+Let me know if you’d like to tweak anything further.

 # 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)